fopeiro/docs/termux/Download Spotify content.md

 pipx install git+https://github.com/Googolplexed0/zotify.git
 ```

+> [!TIP]
+> The Zotify script was originally released in the [project's git repository](https://github.com/zotify-dev/zotify), but the installation procedure is not working anymore and the project is no longer maintained, so this document is using the [Googolplexed0 fork](https://github.com/Googolplexed0) instead.

 ## Provide Spotify credentials

 **In a Termux session running in the phone**, run the Zotify script: